All Episodes

 I don't have it yet.

-I've read some of it online, and I just started playing around, and I think his approach is valid.
+And I just started playing around, and I think his approach is valid.

-I don't think he really conceived of getting down to to that level, but they they had some marvelous results because he was able to put a probe on one part of the body and a probe on the other part of the body and watch the voltage change as conditions change.
+I don't think he really conceived of getting down to that level, but they had some marvelous results because he was able to put a probe on one part of the body and a probe on the other part of the body and watch the voltage change as conditions change.

-So they checked a mouse and it got a reading off of a mouse, they induce cancer in the mouse, they come back and take another reading, and aha, the readings changed.
+So they checked a mouse and it got a reading off of a mouse.

 So they know which direction cancer causes the readings to change.

-If they look for that kind of directional change in a broad sense, I'm simplifying, in the human body, they can say, oh, you may have cancer.
+If they look for that kind of directional change in a broad sense, I'm simplifying in the human body, they can say, oh, you may have cancer.

 They did a sampling because he had all these patients there.

-He was working with um Yale and uh other medical institutions, and uh so he was testing the patients for their electrical voltage before there was a resolution.
+And so he was testing the patients for their electrical voltage before there was a resolution.

-And so therefore this frequency kills fungus, right?
+And so therefore, this frequency kills fungus, right?

-Um but all these are like lab stuff, right?
+But all these are like lab stuff, right?

-And so Burr goes and checks all these patients and they get all these readings, and then they say, aha.
+And so Burr goes and checks all these patients and they get all these readings and then they say, aha.

 Now, if we have a real theory, we can make projections.

-So, in other words, they would go and test a woman and tell the doctor she's got an ovarian cyst.
+So in other words, they would go and test a woman and tell the doctor she's got an ovarian cyst.

 And the doctor would check and say, aha, sure enough, she's got an ovarian cyst.

-Uh you can still get them, there are a lot of them on eBay and stuff, but they're all uh swing meters, and with my eyes and being able to get a good reading, that's not so good.
+And with my eyes and being able to get a good reading, that's not so good.

-What I did was though, I took and I altered the probes.
+What I did was, though, I took and I altered the probes.

-I'm suspecting because it was an analog uh uh vacuum tube meter, and this is digital, uh, that he used a either a complex standard single probe, a uni probe they called them, uh which had both uh contacts and you but it only did small areas, so I think he didn't.
+I'm suspecting because it was an analog vacuum tube meter, and this is digital, that he used either a complex standard single probe, a uniprobe they called them, which had both contacts, but it only did small areas.

-I think he might have used uh sort of the same method I am, two probes, or a probe in a ground, right?
+I think he might have used sort of the same method I am, two probes, or a probe in a ground, right?

 And it makes a difference if you can cover a wider area.

-So uh you get a reading off of a hand uh that is much more appropriate if you can cover the wider area of the hand than if you were just poking the two probes on two different parts of the hand to read across the hand.
+So you get a reading off of a hand that is much more appropriate if you can cover the wider area of the hand than if you were just poking the two probes on two different parts of the hand to read across the hand.

-So uh this was just my thinking on it, and sure enough, my experimentation worked out.
+So this was just my thinking on it.

-And so what I did was to use a little zip tie and put a length of that, because it's just a copper soft copper braided material, on a on one probe, and just zip tied it there.
+And so, what I did was to use a little zip tie and put a length of that, because it's just a copper, soft copper-braided material, on a on one probe and just zip-tied it there.

 And it's good, it's solid.

-I can lay it across my hand, I can affix it to parts of my body with tape, it doesn't interfere with it.
+I can lay it across my hand, I can affix it to parts of my body with tape, doesn't interfere with it.

-Tape, uh depending on the kind of tape, by the way, it will alter the millivolts, but it'll stabilize.
+Tape, depending on the kind of tape, by the way, it will alter the millivolts, but it'll stabilize.

-Uh I can get a very broad reading across the larger surface of the body.
+I can get a very broad reading across the larger surface of the body.

-And then if you spread it out, you see that, oh, look at the difference between the hand and the whole arm.
+And then, if you spread it out, you see that, oh, look at the difference between the hand and the whole arm.

 You have to experiment with it.